August 2, 2015

 A black cat.

-16 years ago after graduating college I was working at LSU’s veterinary teaching school.
+16 years ago after graduating college at Louisiana State University, I was working at LSU’s veterinary teaching school.
 One fateful day I happened to walk up to the front desk to receive a drop off.
 We often received a lot of injured wildlife, but this animal was an injured and exhausted young black kitten.

 We had “no room at the inn”, but the staff agreed to hydrate and treat him if one of us could take him home temporarily.
 I immediately declined; I really was not a huge fan of cats.
 Plus, I was currently searching for our M.I.A. pit bull, Daisy. – She would have certainly thought this wee kitten was an offering to her!
 I couldn’t take the chance.